robmiller/jekyll-resize/README.md

 ## Documentation
-> How to install the plugin and guide to using it
+> How to install and use the plugin

 <div align="center">